3 Mindset Shifts That Will Make You Happier

 2. Happiness isn’t a feeling; it’s a skill that you can build and get better at over time.

 You may have heard of the set-point theory of happiness that suggests that people’s happiness is pre-determined by their genes and personality traits set early on in life.
 This theory, if you haven’t yet heard, has been rampantly challenged.
-Rather than remaining stable, happiness levels can and do change over a person’s lifetime (it’s this fact, by the way, that led me to choose the career that I did… more on that another time :)).
+Rather than remaining stable, happiness levels can and do change over a person’s lifetime (it’s this fact, by the way, that drew me to this work and career in the first place).
+And it’s because many of the inner capacities that support happiness and well-being — self-awareness, emotional flexibility, self-compassion, gratitude, mindfulness, connection, and nervous system regulation — can be strengthened and supported over time.

 More than a feeling, happiness is a skill that each of us can build and get better at over time.